High Bridge Branch: History

-Local legend

-Local legend has named a ghost that haunted the High Bridge Branch in Washington Township just south of Bartley "the Hookerman".
-It periodically appeared between Naughright and North Four Bridges Roads as a yellowish-orange light being swung from side to side as if warning trains to stop.
-According to the story, when the High Bridge Line was still new, a freight train was rumbling down the tracks.
-There was a brakeman on top of one of the cars, who either fell asleep or got drunk and fell off the moving train and got his hand cut off by the train wheels.
-His hand was replaced by a hook and later the brakeman died.
-Since then his ghost has haunted the scene of the accident looking for his lost hand, while holding an old railroad lantern in his hook.

 Current status

 Few remnants remain of the line; occasional rotting wooden ties can be found along the rail trails.
 The former CNJ wye connection is still partially present in High Bridge in the parking area for the trail as is the Ken Lockwood Gorge Bridge above the South Branch Raritan River.
 In April 1885, the bridge collapsed as a train was going over it, sending several freight cars and at least one locomotive into the river.

 There is a small section of track preserved in Califon and a small museum in the restored former Califon passenger station.
 The freight station in Flanders (on Hillside Avenue) is now a jeweler's store.

 The remaining northern section of the High Bridge Branch has been owned by Morris County and managed under the auspices of the County's Department of Transportation (MCDOT) since 1986.
 It is operated under a lease agreement by the Dover & Rockaway River Railroad (D&R), effective July 1, 2017.
 The branch starts at Ferromonte Junction, which is a switch on the Chester Branch.
 Until October 2013, the only active customer on the line was Blue Ridge Lumber which unloads cars at the Kenvil Team Track off U.S. Route 46.
 In October 2013, Triumph Plastics began receiving carloads of plastic at their facility in Flanders, NJ which marked the first revenue freight train to operate beyond Kenvil since 2008.

 South of Bartley to High Bridge is owned by the Hunterdon and Morris County Park Commissions with an easement in perpetuity by the Columbia Gas Company.
 Bartley to just east of Kenvil is owned by the Morris County Department of Transportation, and just east of the County ownership in Kenvil is privately owned.
 A portion of the former railroad in Wharton is owned by Wharton Borough.